ecmwf/metview-docs/docs/confluence/part_2_grib.rst

 Customising the plot to bring out information
 *********************************************

-Right-click on the Metview desktop, **Create new icon** and select `Contouring <https://confluence.ecmwf.int/display/METV/Contouring>`_.
+Right-click on the Metview desktop, **Create new icon** and select :ref:`Contouring <mcont_icon>`.
 Rename the newly created icon to 'shade' and edit it, setting these parameters:

 .. list-table::